 - Hanging Kit – Stainless Steel

 California Lightworks is yet another recognizable name in our list.
 Their products are aimed at the beginner to medium marijuana grower.
-SolarStorm440 is a full spectrum grow light that upgrades on the existing 400W model and offers a great solution to those who want a solid mid-range choice.
+SolarStorm440 is a full spectrum grow light that upgrades on the existing 400W model.
+It offers a great solution to those who want a solid mid-range choice.

 This full spectrum LED grow light is designed for all cannabis growth cycles.
 It has 144x3W LED chips that provide five bands of spectrum, from blue to red (450nm, 470nm, 620nm, 665nm), plus shades of white (430 to 700nm).
 The real game changer here though is the T8 fluorescent UV-B tubes, which offer a significant boost in flowering and potency!